 Interested in opening a business in Dubai?
 Feel free to collaborate with one of our local specialists in terms of formalities and business registration.
 Our team can also provide you with support for registering to pay taxes or applying for a business license.
 At least 2 shareholders and one director are needed for a limited liability company, one of the most suitable structures available.
 Do not hesitate to contact us as soon as possible.

 How can a Dubai initial coin offering be created?

-The first step to have an ICO is to register a company in Dubai.
+The first step to having an ICO is to register a company in Dubai.
 However, there is a step that is skipped in this case and that is the licensing one.
 The issuance of any public offering is subject to licensing with the DFSA, but in the case of an initial coin offering, no license is required at this moment.